imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 ## Request structure (multipart/form-data)

-The request structure is the same as [server-side file upload API](./server-side-file-upload.md#request-structure-multipartform-data), except that the client-side application needs to pass`token`, it is explained below.
+The request structure is the same as the [server-side file upload API](./server-side-file-upload.md#request-structure-multipartform-data), except that to implement secure client-side upload, the application needs to pass a `token`, as explained below.

 | Parameter | Description |
 |-----------|-------------|